EricMaeker/dokuwiki-plugin-pubmed/README.md

 See [in action]

+## Prerequisites

+This plugins is tested with PHP5.6, PHP7.3.
+You need to install the `php-xml` extension.

 ### Getting informations

 This plugin retrieves the XML description of articles from NCBI [pubmed] and allow users to easily include article citation into their DokuWiki pages.